jchadwick/ClientResourceManager/README.markdown

 ## Usage

+### Registering Resources

-Register anywhere you have access to `HttpContext` or `HttpContextBase`:
+Register resources for your page anywhere you have access to `HttpContext` or `HttpContextBase`:

 ```c#
 var resourceManager = HttpContext.Current.ClientResources();